-Here, we’ll explore the best speech pathology schools around the country to help you narrow down which programs would be the best fit for you.
+Here, we’ll explore the quality programs from speech pathology schools around the country to help you narrow down which ones might be the best fit for you.
 This page is for informational use only.
-Please contact each university for the most up-to-date information.
-Program data was collected from ASHA EdFind, a query tool on the American Speech-Language-Hearing Association (ASHA) website.
+Please contact each university for the latest admissions information.
+Program data on this page was collected from ASHA EdFind, ASHA’s online directory of Communication Sciences and Disorders (CSD) academic programs.
+EdFind profiles are built from information that schools submit through ASHA’s annual CSD Education Survey and typically reflect the most recently completed academic year.

-- How to Choose the Best SLP Programs for You
+- How to Choose the Best SLP Program for You

 - Are There Less Competitive Speech Pathology Graduate Programs?